lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 why should you go down this rabbit hole.
 A history of digital mapping.
 One that tries to lay out a map of mapping, considering our current situation.
 A given here is Bacon's statement that 'knowledge is power'.
 When we create maps, make visualizations, or even just present, we are in fact creating new worlds.

 So be fully aware that while I try to offer you shoulders to stand on and see further, this is a 'baroque' piece, crammed with details.
 The presentation shouldn't really be held without ensuring URL distribution.
 You will also be subjected to my shortcomings, oversights and misunderstandings.

 ---

-...and our complex webs and layers of [infrastructure](http://pubsonline.informs.org/doi/abs/10.1287/isre.7.1.111)...

-<iframe data-src="https://map.norsecorp.com/" width="100%" height="768px" frameBorder="0" ></iframe>
+<iframe data-src="https://cybermap.kaspersky.com/" width="100%" height="768px" frameBorder="0" ></iframe>

 ---